renkon213/Custom-Trained-Model-Using-VertexAI-GCP/README.md

 5. Choose the machine type as n1-standard-4 and continue.

-6. Check custom container, choose your prediction container image and set the model output path.
+6. Check custom container, choose your prediction container image and set the model path.

 7. Start training.

+* The model output path should have 'model' folder.
+Vertex AI recognizes your model in the model folder.
+The structure should be like the example below. gs://YOUR_BUCKET/YOUR_FOLDER/model/
+* Set the model output path in the step 3 and step 6 like the example below. gs://YOUR_BUCKET/YOUR_FOLDER

 ---